Did you know?

 Home too soon:

-More than one woman in eight was forced to leave hospital before she felt ready, according to the most recent maternity consumer satisfaction survey.
-Some hospitals such as National Women's in Auckland and Christchurch Women's have a policy of early discharge within hours of birth, regardless of the time of day or the weather conditions.
-No one in New Zealand has carried out a large enough study to check on the impact of these practices on the health of mother and baby, including breastfeeding rates.
-Many professional groups have expressed concern over the early discharge policies.
+More than one woman in four was forced to leave hospital before she felt ready, according to the most recent maternity consumer satisfaction surveys.
+Some hospitals such as National Women’s in Auckland and Christchurch Women’s have a policy of early discharge within 2-4 hours of birth, regardless of the time of day or the weather conditions.
+No one in New Zealand has carried out a large enough study to check on the impact of these practices on the health of mother and baby, including breastfeeding rates but many professional groups have expressed concern about these practices over the years.

 Breastfeeding problems: